RavenCutie21/Voice-Changer-Settings/README.md

 # What Version

 What do I download?
-Make sure to use HuggingFace and read the downloads, since it shows all 3 in one spot again, it appears in bottom left corner, with the full url of what you are about to click.
+Don't worry I made this simple, just click either Latest or Stable depending on your Graphics card.

+If you don't have at least 4gb of VRAM I would highly recommend just going with the Collab Version, as it will definitely run better.

-Links will update to the LATEST version every week.
+Links will update to the LATEST and most STABLE version every week.

-A) NVIDIA/CPU - [onnxgpu-cuda latest](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_win_onnxgpu-cuda_v.1.5.3.12a.zip) or [stable](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_win_onnxgpu-cuda_v.1.5.3.12.zip)
+A) NVIDIA/CPU - [latest](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_win_onnxgpu-cuda_v.1.5.3.12a.zip) or [stable](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_win_onnxgpu-cuda_v.1.5.3.12.zip)

-B) AMD or INTEL ARC - [onnxdirectML latest](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_win_onnxdirectML-cuda_v.1.5.3.12a.zip) or [stable](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_win_onnxdirectML-cuda_v.1.5.3.12.zip)
+B) AMD or INTEL ARC - [latest](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_win_onnxdirectML-cuda_v.1.5.3.12a.zip) or [stable](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_win_onnxdirectML-cuda_v.1.5.3.12.zip)

-note DIRECTML version is EXPERIMENTAL, if it doesn't fully work that is why, just check if your GPU supports onnxruntime, if it does you are extremely likely to be able to use this.
+note the AMD or Intel ARC version is EXPERIMENTAL, if it doesn't fully work that is why, just check if your GPU supports onnxruntime, if it does you are extremely likely to be able to use this.

 C) [Collab version](https://colab.research.google.com/github/w-okada/voice-changer/blob/master/Realtime_Voice_Changer_on_Colab.ipynb) still probably better than running on CPU, your settings are 2048 chunk 4096 extra crepe_tiny, anything else and it sucked really bad for me